 Characteristics of Uveitis Presenting for the First Time in the Elderly

-OBJECTIVE: This study is aimed to describe the clinical characteristics of uveitis presenting de novo in the elderly.
+Purpose: This study was aimed at describing the clinical characteristics of uveitis presenting de novo in the elderly.

 • Educational Audio